tuobaar/spiegel_crawler/README.md

 - bs4 (beautifulsoup4)
 - pandas

 Some modules are already part of the python install package.
-Other modules can be installed through pip install 'module name'.
+Other modules/packages can be installed through `pip install package_name` or `pip3 install package_name` .

 ### Database
 The sqlite database is created the first time the program is executed and skipped on subsequent program executions.
 The database contains a table 'news_archive.db' with the following columns:
 `Title TEXT UNIQUE, Sub_Title TEXT, Abstract TEXT, Download_Time DATETIME, Update_Time DATETIME`

 ## Program features:

 1. Crawls url every 15 minutes.
 2. Crawls multiple pages if instructed by user.
-When the program starts, the user is given an option to either crawl all 500 pages of the URL https://www.spiegel.de/international/pXXX/ or only page 1 of same URL.
+When the program starts, the user is given an option to either crawl all 500 pages of the URL https://www.spiegel.de/international/p{page_number}/ or only page 1 of same URL.
 3. Handles requests errors.
 4. Handles internet/network disconnection errors during requests to webpages.
 The program keeps running waiting for the connection to get fixed, and continues afterwards.
 5. Handles duplicate entries.